Litarvan/DotVoid-Forum/.github/CONTRIBUTING.md

 ### Writing documentation

-We are generating our documentation using [PHPDoc](https://www.phpdoc.org/).
+We generate our documentation using [PHPDoc](https://www.phpdoc.org/).

 Here is an example of a valid documentation block from the [Laravel contribution guide](https://laravel.com/docs/5.6/contributions).